 Tell me more about badges!

 Badges are designed to help guide you through a simple six step professional development cycle.
 We know that teachers are always busy so the six steps are flexible in terms of when you take them and how long you spend on them.

 Participate: Come along to a data education seminar – think about how you might relate and use the content of what is covered within your classroom teaching practice

 Engage : We will run an informal session for you and other KSC colleagues to discuss and develop the seminar themes further.
 The Data Education in Schools (DES) team will provide you with further related materials – readings, videos, news stories – which can extend your knowledge even more.

-Reflect: How can you bring this new knowledge and data skills into your teaching, where does it fit within your curricula, is there a suitable project, are their colleagues you can collaborate with, further resources / skills that you will need.
+Reflect: How can you bring this new knowledge and data skills into your teaching, where does it fit within your curricula, is there a suitable project, are there colleagues you can collaborate with, further resources / skills that you will need?

 Explore: Plan a lesson or series of lessons based on the above – discover and download resources, create your own or tweak what you find and try it out with your learners.

 Share: What happened, how did it go?
-What did you learn, what would you do differently, share this reflection with your KSC colleagues, via a short blog post shared with others.
+What did you learn, what would you do differently?
+Share your reflections with your KSC colleagues, via a short blog post.

 How much time will it take?